Support us 😍

 Note: Manipulation of children can be also seen in the gender marketing of children’s toys and clothes.
 While gender equality and expectations are evolving rapidly, some old-fashion marketers still think little girls only want Barbie dolls in pretty, pink dresses and little boys just want big, blue trucks.
 Gendered children’s toys/clothes marketing is a real issue for brands all over the world and its impact on children’s development has been widely documented.

-Editor’s pick: The most popular emojis teens are using this year
+Editor’s pick: the most popular emojis teens are using this year

 Would you pay a premium price for a meal in a fine dining restaurant that does not offer you a clean table and cutlery so you can comfortably enjoy your celebrity chef’s culinary dish?

-But, the Brazilian government did not like it and in Sep 2022, banned Apple from selling iPhones without a battery charger, claiming that the company provides an incomplete product to consumers.
+A similar situation is happening with already high-priced iPhones.
+Claiming “environmental” benefits, iPhones no longer come with a charger and earphones.
+The Brazilian government banned Apple from selling iPhones without a battery charger in Sep 2022, claiming that the company provides an incomplete product to consumers.

 The solution: Ensure that the product or service you offer can be fully utilised and enjoyed by your customers.